History of AVCon

 Cosplay Chess runs, an event where cosplayers gather and act as chess pieces while two players play against each other.

-A live ‘Thank God You’re Here’ type stage event called ‘It’s Dangerous to go Alone, Take this!’ and goes about as well as the Game Show.
+A live ‘Thank God You’re Here’ type stage event called ‘It’s Dangerous to go Alone, Take this!’ and goes about as well as the previous Game Show Train Wrecks.

 A Rock Band competition is held called Rock Out!